SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 08 September, 2024
+### 📅 Monday, 09 September, 2024
 ------
 ### Events
 ------
-Sure, here are some notable events in the USA that have happened on September 8 in different years:
+Certainly!
+Here are some events in the USA that have historically taken place on September 9th:

-- **1900**: The Great Galveston Hurricane, one of the deadliest natural disasters in U.S. history, makes landfall in Galveston, Texas, killing an estimated 6,000 to 12,000 people.
-- **1935**: Senator Huey Long of Louisiana was shot in Baton Rouge and died two days later; he was a notable and controversial
+- **1776**: The Continental Congress officially renames the United Colonies to the United States.
+- **1850**: California is admitted as the 31st state of the United States.
+- **1956**: Elvis Presley appears on The Ed Sullivan Show for the first time, which becomes a significant event in popular culture history.
+- **1971**: The Attica Prison
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. 🌟 The only limit is the one you set. 🚀💪😊"
+"Embrace the journey, even the small steps lead to big dreams! 🚀✨"